 Next, you’ll want to take the temperature of the air blowing into your home.
 If you don’t have a thermometer that takes ambient temperature, you can purchase a digital thermometer in stores or online for $5-$10.
 Hold the thermometer in front of a vent where the air is blowing into your home (that’s the supply vent), which is usually on the ceiling or high up on the wall.
 Make sure to hold the thermometer, or place it inside the vent, for at least 5 minutes.
 This ensures an accurate reading!

 Now, take the air temperature in front of a vent where the air is being sucked in.
 (This is the return vent, where the air is taken in so that it can be passed over the cold coils of the evaporator and become cold again!)
 These vents are usually located on the ceiling and can often be found in an area near your thermostat.
 You will want to take the air temperature right in front of this vent and, again, hold the thermometer in place or put it inside the vent for at least 5 minutes.

 As you’ve probably guessed by now, the way to measure AC efficiency is by taking the difference between the supply temperature and the return temperature.
 More specifically, the supply temperature should be cooler than the return temperature, or else you’ve got an AC problem!
 But, if the return temperature minus the supply temperature is at least a 15-degree difference, that indicates an efficient air conditioning system!
 It means that the air delivered into your home is way cooler than the air going back into the system, which is precisely what you want.

-If you’re not entirely confident in these results, or if you KNOW your air conditioner isn’t cooling your Phoenix or Tucson area home sufficiently, give Parker & Sons a call!
+If you’re not entirely confident in these results, or if you KNOW your AC isn’t cooling your home sufficiently, give Parker & Sons a call!
 We can run several more tests to quickly and correctly diagnose the issue.
-Schedule an appointment with us online, or call (602) 273-7247!